- ABOUT US

 RPD By the Numbers

-- 4,113 acres of recreational and open space
+- 4,257 acres of recreational and open space

-- 3,400 acres within San Francisco
+- 3,400+ acres within San Francisco

-- 220 neighborhood parks
+- 233 neighborhood parks

-- 179 playgrounds and play areas
+- 184 playgrounds and play areas

-- 82 recreation centers and clubhouses
+- 98 recreation centers and clubhouses

-- 59 soccer/playfields (and growing)
+- 67 soccer/playfields

-- 1 Family Camp
+- 1 family camp

 Get to Know Us

 Lisa Bransten | Director of PartnershipsLisa leads a team that interacts with community members, foundations, non-profits and businesses that want to support parks and programming in San Francisco.
 Her division manages Department-produced, privately funded events and helps the public navigate through the steps of park improvements that are either fully or partially privately funded.
 The Partnerships Division plays a lead or supporting role in managing a portfolio of more than $100 million in projects that includes the almost fully privately funded renovation of the Golden Gate Park Tennis Center; Let’sPlaySF!-- a public-private partnership to improve San Francisco’s 13 worst playgrounds; and the construction of Francisco Park and India Basin Park.
-They also led the Department’s planning for a citywide celebration of the 150th Anniversary of Golden Gate Park in 2020. |
+They also led the Department’s planning for a citywide celebration of the 150th Anniversary of Golden Gate Park in 2020. | |

 Dana Ketcham | Director of Property Management and PermitsDana oversees the Department’s Permits Division, which facilitates public access to parks by issuing over 70,000 permits annually, including 50,000 athletic permits (at three stadiums); 8,000 picnic permits; 5,000 indoor rentals for parties; and special events such as weddings, film permits, free speech rallies, concerts, and the San Francisco Marathon.
 Dana also directs the Property Management Division that issues leases, concessions, long-term permits, operating agreements, and partner agreements primarily through use of RFPs.
 Notable contracts include operating agreements to manage five golf courses, iconic tourist locations and leases relating to restaurants, ice rinks, waterfront properties, event venues, and concession agreements for food, boats, bikes and Segways. |

 Christine Nath | Chief Information OfficerAs the Chief Information Officer, Christine leads the Technology Division which manages the department’s technology infrastructure, enterprise and line of business applications, Help Desk support services, and the upcoming Smart Parks Program.
 With over 20 years in technology – having worked for a technology consulting firm, as well as state and local government – Christine has implemented and managed major enterprise applications and introduced emerging technologies to organizations.
-With the use of innovative technologies, Christine is focused on helping to make San Francisco an even better place to live, work and play! |
+With the use of innovative technologies, Christine is focused on helping to make San Francisco an even better place to live, work and play! | |

-Staci White | Executive Assistant to the General ManagerExecutive Assistant to the General Manager, Staci has worked for the Department for more than 30 years, the last 10 with Phil Ginsburg and his amazing executive staff team. |
+Staci White | Executive Assistant to the General ManagerExecutive Assistant to the General Manager, Staci has worked for the Department for more than 30 years. | |

 Meet Neil Fahy: A Camp Mather Treasure